 History of the Department

 Political Science was first taught at Wellesley in 1883-84, making us one of the first colleges in the country to offer this new discipline.
-By 1888-89, a year of work was offered, consisting of a course entitled "Lectures on Grecian and Roman Methods of Government" in the first semester, followed by a "History of Political Institutions."
+By 1888-89, a year of work was offered, consisting of a course entitled "Lectures on Grecian and Roman Methods of Government" in the first semester, followed by "History of Political Institutions."
 In terms of institutional structure, a Department of History and Political Science was established in 1888-89, but this was soon reorganized as History and Economics, with political science being grouped under history.
 Four years later, history and economics were separated, with political science continuing in the Department of History.

-In the early years of the College, Elizabeth Kimball Kendall taught mostly political science, and also some history courses.
+In the early years of the College, Elizabeth Kimball Kendall mostly taught political science, as well as some history courses.
 However, in 1922-23, a full-time political scientist, Phillips Bradley, was appointed, and in 1925, Louise Overacker, who became one of the leaders of the discipline, came to Wellesley.
 She was a leading figure in the department until her retirement in 1957.

-In 1940-41, the Department of Political Science was established, with 13 majors and some 350 students registered in courses.
+In 1940-41, the Department of Political Science was established with 13 majors and some 350 students registered in courses.
 Louise Overacker continued to teach American government, and also comparative courses.
-A second full-time member, Margaret Ball, also a leader in the field, taught primarily international politics.
+A second full-time member, M. Margaret Ball, also a leader in the field, taught primarily international politics.